EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Experiments

 \textbf{Results.} Fig. \ref{fig:sim_results} shows experimental results in simulation.
-In the \textit{Original} evaluation setup, all methods exhibit good performance.
-This shows that all the methods have learned to complete the manipulation tasks that were demonstrated.
-In the other three setups, the two \textbf{PointNet+BC} baselines display a significant performance drop.
-Even after adding augmentations in \textbf{PointNet+BC$_{\text{aug}}$}, the baseline is still not able to recover the in-distribution performance for any of the three tasks.
-This shows that augmentation itself does not guarantee effective generalization towards varied object scales and object poses.
-Similarly, the \textbf{PointContrast+BC} baseline performs well in the \textit{Rot} setup but struggles to achieve good performance in the evaluation setups that involve scaling.
-This shows that our pre-training strategy that utilizes paired data with objects in different non-uniform scales helps our method cope with randomized non-uniform scaling of the objects in the \textit{Scale} and \textit{Rot+Scale} evaluation setups.
-Our method achieves good performance in all out-of-distribution setups, displaying only a minor performance drop compared to the simpler \textit{Original} setup.
+All methods perform well in the \textit{Original} evaluation setup.
+This shows that all methods learn to complete the demonstrated tasks.
+In the other setups, the two \textbf{PointNet+BC} baselines display a significant performance drop.
+Even after adding augmentations in \textbf{PointNet+BC$_{\text{aug}}$}, the baseline is still not able to recover to the level of its `in-distribution' performance for any of the three tasks.
+This shows that augmentation does not guarantee effective generalization to varied object scales and poses.
+Similarly, the \textbf{PointContrast+BC} baseline performs well in the \textit{Rot} setup but struggles to perform well in the evaluation setups that involve scaling.
+In contrast, our pre-training phase that utilizes paired data with non-uniform re-scaling helps our method perform well across all setups, including \textit{Scale} and \textit{Rot+Scale} (with only a minor performance drop in the simpler \textit{Original} setup overall).

 Our ablation experiments are presented in Fig. \ref{fig:abl}.
-The performance of the \textbf{Ours w/o Pretraining} and \textbf{Ours w/o Equivariance} ablations show that having pre-training and equivariance in our framework positively contribute to the performance of our framework.
+The drop in performance of \textbf{Ours w/o Pretraining} and \textbf{Ours w/o Equivariance} ablations show that pre-training and equivariance are essential to prevent performance degradation.
+In particular, \textbf{Ours w/o Pretraining} ablation performs substantially worse than our method in the \textit{Rotate} setup in the covering and closing tasks.
+In these tasks, different viewing angles can cause significant differences in point cloud observations, e.g. different self-occlusions of the object (though this effect is not significant in the folding task).
+This ablation result shows that the pre-training phase effectively makes our method robust to nonlinear changes in point cloud observations caused by varied viewing angles.